Society for the History of Alchemy and Chemistry: Publications

 In 2013, the Society launched the series Sources of Alchemy and Chemistry, which provides readers with critical editions and English translations of foundational texts in the history of alchemy and early chemistry.
 The readership of Ambix is international and includes historians, chemists, philosophers, and scholars in other disciplines.
 Issues of Ambix are sent to members and libraries around the world and are also available online free to members through the Society’s website ambix.org.

 The Society publishes its newsletter Chemical Intelligence twice a year.
 This publication advertises and reports not only the Society’s events and activities, but also those of other organisations involved in the history of alchemy and chemistry.
 Chemical Intelligence is distributed to members by email and is made available free to the public online via www.ambix.org.
 The Society's archive is kept at the History of Science Museum, Oxford.

 Meetings

 The Society generally organises a Spring meeting and an Autumn meeting each year.
 Recent topics included John Dee and Print Culture; Chemistry and its Audiences; Making Chemistry: History, Materials, and Practices; New and Old Themes in the History of Chemistry and Chemistry in Europe.
 The Society also organises annual postgraduate workshops usually held in the Autumn.
-Workshops have been held at Cambridge, London, Amsterdam, Utrecht, and Philadelphia.
+Workshops have been held at Oxford, Cambridge, London, Amsterdam, Utrecht, and Philadelphia.